ashryanbeats/favicon-export-for-xd/README.md

 1. ~User gets a success or error message on export~
 1. ~User can escape from file picker flow without plugin errors~
 1. ~User doesn't need to dismiss success and error messages~
-1. ⭐︎ User gets apple-touch-icons with an opaque background (if the background is originally transparent)
+1. ~User gets apple-touch-icons with an opaque background (if the background is originally transparent)~
 1. ?
 User can select/deselect sizes to export

 ### Markup Export